Sristy21/Sristy21/README.md

 - 👋 Hi, I’m @Sristy21
 - 👀 I’m interested in IoT,Data Analytics and Marketing
 - 🌱 I’m currently learning Information Technology
-- 💞️ I’m looking to collaborate on IoT agriAutomation
+- 💞️ I’m looking to collaborate on IoT automation and Digital Marketing
 - 📫 How to reach me takey295@gmail.com

 <!---